Docketing and Enforcement of Foreign Judgments in New Jersey

 Contact Snellings Law LLC for help with docketing your foreign judgment in New Jersey

 If you have a judgment debtor who resides or has assets in New Jersey, we can help docket and enforce your judgment.
-Snellings Law LLC provides proficient and effective legal representation.
+Snellings Law LLC provides proficient as well as effective legal representation.
 Call us at 973.265.6100 or contact us via our website to schedule your appointment.
-Our office is accessible to public transportation, parking is available, and we offer flexible hours by request.
+Our office is accessible to public transportation.
+In addition, parking is available, and we offer flexible hours by request.